ranfoxall/seq-plate-randomizer/README.md

 - Freezer + Rack
 - PlateID + Well

-This is especially useful when pulling samples from storage boxes.
+This is especially useful when pulling samples from storage boxes to organize the randomized plates.

 ---